mvolkmann/blog/src/swift/SwiftUI.md

 click the app name at the top of the Navigator, click the "General" tab, and select an iOS version from the dropdown in the "Deployment info" section.

+To change the name displayed below the app icon, click the app name at the top of the Navigator, select the app target, and modify the value of "Display Name".

 A new "App" project begins with the following files.